alexs2112/MonoRogue/Roadmap.md

      * Display this creature in the main interface as though you are mousing over it
    * Have every enemy that can see an enemy that you hit know where you are
    * Have more enemies speak
+   * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?

  * Release prep:
    * Fix all @todo tags
+   * Make sure closing the game saves it
+   * Dying or winning the game should delete your save
    * See if we can clean up app builds to include no unnecessary dlls without breaking
    * Test persistent settings and savegames across different devices
    * Look into mac and linux deploys